panzerdp/dmitripavlutin.com/content/posts/085-get-sizes/index.md

 ### 1.1 The screen size

-> *The screen size* consists of the width and height of the screen: a the monitor (in case of a desktop or laptop OS), or a mobile screen (in case of a mobile device).
+> *The screen size* is the width and height of the screen: a monitor (in case of a desktop or laptop OS), or a mobile screen (in case of a mobile device).

 ![Screen size](./images/screen-size-2.png)